48 Things To Do In Tucson When It’s Too Hot!

 45. Dinner & a movie

 Roadhouse Cinemas is just one of the many dinner & a movie theaters sprouting up around the country.
 No, it is not the best one I have ever been to, however, it does come in handy during Tucson’s hot summer season.
 In addition to a full food menu, Roadhouse also offers local gelato and beer and wine.
 Instead of the standard popcorn and candy, you can order pizzas, tacos, sandwiches, and much more!
-Although if you are craving popcorn, their GMO-free, real butter popcorn is a great deal at just 7 bucks for endless refills.
+Although if you are craving popcorn, their GMO-free, real butter popcorn is a great deal at just 9 bucks (includes 1 refill).
 The reclining seats are quite comfortable and they even have a button on them so you can ring your waiter when you need assistance!

 Location: 4811 E Grant Rd #150, Tucson, AZ 85712